storybookjs/react-native/addons/storyshots/README.md

 };
 ```
 ### Configure Jest for Vue
-StoryShots addon brings with it a [jest-vue-preprocessor](https://github.com/vire/jest-vue-preprocessor).
+StoryShots addon for Vue is dependent on [jest-vue-preprocessor](https://github.com/vire/jest-vue-preprocessor), but
+doesn't install it, so you need yo install it separately.

 If you already use Jest for testing your vue app - probably you already have the needed jest configuration.
 Anyway you can add these lines to your jest config:
 ```js